fbpx

 By breaking down the complexities of group dynamics into these three distinct components, the IPO model empowers organizations to identify areas for improvement, implement targeted interventions, and foster an environment conducive to high-performing teams.

 Whether you’re a team leader, a project manager, or a member of a collaborative group, understanding the IPO model can unlock valuable insights and strategies for maximizing team potential and achieving desired results.
+Our Lean Six Sigma Certification can help you get there.

 What is the Input Process Output Model (IPO Model)?